 Mangrove – kayak and snorkel tour

 Load into your kayaks and have your upper body strength ready.
-Crossing the open water across Lac Bay into the mangroves is not for the feint of heart.
+Crossing the open water across Lac Bay into the mangroves is not for the faint of heart.
 It’s a strong current and deserves your focus and concentration for as long as your guide tells you is necessary.

 After making your way through the mangroves, you’ll reach the “champagne glasses”.
 This will be the time to exit the kayaks and snorkel.
 If you’ve been accustomed to the good visibility with scuba diving, you may be surprised.